robert-at-pretension-io/SevereWeatherVisualization/README.md

 * Add component to change the info fetched from the API. : ✅
 * Figure out how to change the default displaying datapoints: ✅
 * Added loading indicator: ✅
+* styled: ✅
+* hide the query options after submitting: *in progress*